|

 Friends will not let anything bad

-happen to the organization.
+happen to your work.
 They will help in ways you never dreamed possible.
+They

-They will want to see good things happen, and will work like the devil to be
+will want to see good things happen, and will work like the devil to be sure

 Friends share all their gifts with the